1. Introduction to Work Hours and Overtime Regulations

 Night Work Provisions

-Night work has its own regulations to ensure employees' health and safety.
+Night work has its own set of regulations to ensure the health and safety of employees.

 A night worker in Romania is someone who works at least 3 hours of their daily shift or a certain proportion of their yearly working hours during the night (10 PM to 6 AM).
 They cannot work more than 8 hours in a 24-hour period unless otherwise agreed upon.